WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 Court rulings are weighted as **"emerging legislation"** — capturing evolving norms (e.g., post-2023 transparency reforms) without assuming exhaustiveness.
 Gaps in known cases (e.g., unpublished refusals) are flagged for future inquiry.
 This positioning reveals the **discretionary gap**: procedural rights exist on paper, but judicial gatekeeping determines whether they operate in practice — creating systematic patterns that individuals experience as barriers, which external analysts frame as systemic opacity.

+This research analyses publicly available materials: published judgments selected by judiciary as appropriate for public access, official guidance documents, and professional commentary in the public domain.
+No personal data or confidential case information was accessed.

 # 7.1 Layer 1: Institutional Design — The Prescribed Architecture of Transcript Production and Transparency
 **Purpose.** This layer establishes what the system *prescribes and officially claims* about transcript production and publication [FPR 2010; HMCTS Guidance Aug 2025].
 **Scope & limits.** It documents *design* (rules, forms, guidance, contracts) and *stated timings*, but cannot verify performance.